 or HIAA 0190 | Advanced Design Studio | |

 4 History of Art and Architecture lecture courses bearing the A designation.
 The courses should engage at least two different geographic regions (Africa, Americas, Asia, Europe) and two different periods (Ancient-Medieval, Early Modern, Modern-Contemporary).
 Individual courses can be used to fulfill either the geographic or temporal breadth requirement, but not both.
-Courses tagged as “Multiple Regions” and “Multiple Periods” can be used to fulfill one geographic and one temporal breadth requirement, respectively. | 4 | |
+Courses tagged as “Multiple Regions” and “Multiple Periods” can be used to fulfill one geographic and one temporal breadth requirement, respectively.
+A select number of A designated seminars may be used to fulfill this requirement. | 4 | |

 Temporal Periods: | ||